Anatomy of the throat

 This is an inflammation of the throat which can be quite painful.
 It can be acute or chronic and may results in enlarged tonsils.
 The symptoms are principally a sore throat and possibly a cough or fever.

-Laryngitis is the inflammation of the voice box.
+Laryngitis is the inflammation fo the voice box.
 It results in a hoarse voice or even the temporary loss of voice.
 It is usually accompanied by throat pain.

 The epiglottis is the flap, which separates the esophagus from the trachea.
 This disorder refers to the inflammation and swelling of the epiglottis caused by a viral or bacterial infection.

-These type of cancers arise in the head or neck region (in the nasal cavity, sinuses, lips, mouth, salivary glands, throat, or larynx).
+These type of cancers occur in the head or neck region (in the nasal cavity, sinuses, lips, mouth, salivary glands, throat, or larynx).